 Homemade lavender extract made from fresh or dried lavender buds and vodka.
 This extract is great for baking or homemade lotions and lip balms.

-This article is written by from Katja of Savory Lotus!
+This was submitted by Katja of Savory Lotus!

 I love to garden, and I especially love to grow flowers.
 I love that their main purpose is to just be beautiful.
 A couple of years ago, I planted several lavender plants in my garden in hopes of creating a wall of lavender.
 This year, I am swimming in lavender.
 Did you know that lavender has other uses besides looking and smelling amazing?
 I like to use it in my baking to add a subtle floral touch.
 For me, it evokes a feeling of old-fashioned love.

 Making lavender extract to use in the kitchen is simple.
 All you need is alcohol and some lavender flowers.
 I generally use vodka for my homemade extracts as it has the most neutral flavor.
 I go for the mid-grade kind, not too cheap and not the expensive stuff.
 Sometimes I harvest my own lavender flowers from the garden and dry them by hanging them in a warm place out of the sun.
 I find that using dry herbs for extracts reduces spoiling issues as dried herbs do not have any water content.
 If you decide to purchase lavender flowers, I recommend getting organic lavender (like this) to avoid any harmful sprays/chemicals that may be used in commercial flower growing.